 The last six years she has been dedicated to lead, and implement projects in housing finance, and housing value chain analysis.
 She has directed and/or implemented projects in more than 25 countries, especially in Latin America & the Caribbean, and Asia.

-Mrs. Callison holds a double master’s degree in Nonprofit Management and Social Economics from the University of Barcelona, a diploma in Management of Organizational Culture, and a B.S. in Psychology.
-She is proficient in Spanish, English, and fluent in Portuguese, and Haitian Creole.
+Mrs. Callison holds a double master’s degree in nonprofit management and social economics from the University of Barcelona, a diploma in management of organizational culture and a bachelor's degree in psychology.
+She is proficient in Spanish, English and is fluent in Portuguese and Haitian Creole.
 She is based in Atlanta, USA.

-Patrick McAllister serves as Director of Housing Finance for Asia and the Pacific region.
+Patrick McAllister serves as director of housing finance for Asia and the Pacific region.
 For the past three years, Mr. McAllister has led the AP region’s strategy in housing finance, including promotion of innovative investment vehicles, microfinance, savings and financial education.
-He oversees the operations for The Center, and the institutional technical assistance to financial institutions accessing to the MicroBuild Fund in the AP region.
+He oversees the operations for the Center for Innovation in Shelter and Finance, and the institutional technical assistance to financial institutions accessing to the MicroBuild Fund in the AP region.

 Mr. McAllister holds a certification in Housing Finance and Securitization from Wharton Real Estate Center.
-He holds an M.A. in Development Studies from University College, Dublin, and a B.A. in Economics from the University of Wisconsin.
+He holds a master's degree in development studies from University College, Dublin, and a bachelor's degree in economics from the University of Wisconsin.
 He speaks English and French.
 He is based in Bangkok, Thailand.

 She has more than 16 years of professional experience in the corporate world, having occupied several managerial positions.
-In KPMG Peat Marwick, she was manager of consulting in the area of corporate finance and business transformation; and in Unisys Corporation, her last role as a Controller, included the management of the accounting and financial activities of a firm, as well as to prepare and present reports regarding a firm’s financial operations.
+In KPMG Peat Marwick, she was manager of consulting in the area of corporate finance and business transformation; and in Unisys Corporation, her last role as a controller included the management of the accounting and financial activities of a firm, as well as preparing and presenting reports regarding a firm’s financial operations.

-Ezekiel Esipisu serves as Director of Housing Finance for Africa and the Middle East region.
-He leads the Africa and the Middle East (AME) region’s strategy for housing finance, and oversees the operations of the CISF, and the institutional technical assistance to financial institutions accessing to the MicroBuild Fund in AME region.
-As part of his engagements for the CISF, he is managing a 5 years 6.6 million USD housing microfinance capacity building project (in partnership with MasterCard Foundation)”Building the Shelter of the Poor” in Ghana, Uganda and Kenya.
+Ezekiel Esipisu serves as director of housing finance for Africa and the Middle East region.
+He leads the Africa and the Middle East region’s strategy for housing finance, and oversees the operations of the CISF and the institutional technical assistance to financial institutions accessing to the MicroBuild Fund in AME region.
+As part of his engagements for the CISF, he is managing a five-year, $6.6 million housing microfinance capacity building project (in partnership with MasterCard Foundation) "Building the Shelter of the Poor” in Ghana, Uganda and Kenya.

 Mr. Esipisu has more than 19 years of experience conducting assessments and designing and implementing microfinance related projects in Africa.
-He has previous experience advising program placement for development organizations including K-Rep, Practical Action Kenya, Plan International, and ECLOF International.
+He has previous experience advising program placement for development organizations including K-Rep, Practical Action Kenya, Plan International and ECLOF International.
 He is widely experienced in designing microfinance, enterprise development, and housing microfinance projects.
-He is a microfinance/rural finance specialist and has, during the last 8 years been highly involved in the design and management of housing microfinance programs.
-He has delivered Housing Microfinance Training to stakeholders in several parts of Africa and is a faculty member at the Wharton Business School of graduate studies – specializing in housing microfinance.
+He is a microfinance/rural finance specialist and has, during the last eight years, been highly involved in the design and management of housing microfinance programs.
+He has delivered Housing Microfinance Training to stakeholders in several parts of Africa and is a faculty member at the Wharton Business School of graduate studies specializing in housing microfinance.

-Mr. Esipisu undertook his undergraduate and graduate studies at the University of Nairobi (Sociology).
-He has received advanced training in Microfinance from Boulder, Colorado and Springfield Centre, Durham.
+Mr. Esipisu undertook his undergraduate and graduate studies at the University of Nairobi in sociology).
+He has received advanced training in microfinance from Boulder, Colorado and Springfield Centre, Durham.
 He is proficient in English and Kiswahili.
 He is based in Pretoria, South Africa.